-A slowdown in Sydney will help moderate the Australian housing market in 2018 -- and Australia's east-coast centric boom will continue in the coming months, according to housing expert Louis Christopher.
+A slowdown in Sydney will help moderate the Australian housing market in 2018 - and Australia's east-coast centric boom will continue in the coming months, according to housing market expert Louis Christopher.

 In Christopher's Housing Boom and Bust Report the rate of property price increases will be slower in 2018, predominantly due to a slowdown in the Sydney housing market, which should continue into the first half of the year.
 Melbourne’s property market will also experience a relatively modest slowdown.

 “Offsetting a slowdown in Melbourne and Sydney will be first-year property market recoveries for Perth and Darwin and an ongoing real estate boom in Hobart’s property market, which is set to record the highest level of accelerated price growth of any capital city next year at between 8 per cent to 13 per cent,” Christopher said.

 Brisbane’s housing market will experience slightly stronger gains than those posted in 2017, with property prices forecast to rise between three per cent to seven per cent.
 However, the persistent overhang of surplus property listings will hold back property in that city from a faster rate of inflation.

 The base case for all capital cities forecasts assumes no changes in interest rates next year, a stable exchange rate and the existing restrictions by APRA on investment lending to remain in place.